-Property Example Value Description ------------------------------------ -- pss.method dragon The method for setting up circuits.
+Property Example Value Description pss.method dragon The method for setting up circuits.
 A value of 'dragon' means that the IDC will try to use DRAGON to create the path.
 A value of 'stub' simulates circuit setup but does not perform any action. pss.dragon.password dragon The telnet password used to access the dragon VLSR. pss.dragon.ssh.portForward 1 Sends telnet traffic over an SSH tunnel if set to 1.
 If 0, telnet traffic is sent directly to VLSR. pss.dragon.setERO 0 Explicitly sets every link on the local path if set to 1.
 This is highly recommended as it ensures DRAGON uses exactly the same path reserved in OSCARS.
-You can only set this value to 1 if you are running the version of DRAGON in DCNSS 0.3 or later. pss.dragon.ssh.user oscars Required if pss.dragon.ssh.portForward= 1.
+You can only set this value to 1 if you are running the version of DRAGON in DCNSS 0.3 or later. pss.dragon.tunnelMode 0 Optional property that will cause untagged circuits on Ciena CoreDirectors to be setup in tunnel mode if equals 1.
+Tunnel-mode means that an interface will accept any Ethernet packet (tagged or untagged) whereas a regular untagged circuit only accepts untagged packets. pss.dragon.ssh.user oscars Required if pss.dragon.ssh.portForward= 1.
 The SSH user must be the same for all VLSR machines. pss.dragon.ssh.key /home/oscars/.ssh/id_rsa Required if pss.dragon.ssh.portForward= 1.
 The public key used for SSH login must be the same for all VLSR machines.
 See ssh-keygen man pages for more information. pss.dragon.remotePort 2611 The telnet port on which the DRAGON CLI is running.
-Most DRAGON installations will use

-2611. pss.dragon. nodeId 127.0.0.1 The address used by telnet to access the VLSR with nodeId .
-If pss.dragon.ssh.portForward= 1, you should set this to 127.0.0.1. pss.dragon. nodeId .ssh 192.168.2.4 Required if pss.dragon.ssh.portForward= 1.
-The SSH address to access a VLSR with the given nodeId . pss.dragon.promptPattern vlsr Optional.
+Most DRAGON installations will use 2611. pss.dragon.nodeId 4 127.0.0.1 The address used by telnet to access the VLSR with nodeId .
+If pss.dragon.ssh.portForward= 1, you should set this to 127.0.0.1. pss.dragon.nodeId.ssh 192.168.2.4 Required if pss.dragon.ssh.portForward= 1.
+The SSH address to access a VLSR with the given nodeId . pss.dragon.nodeId.ssh.port 22 Optional.
+Defaults to 22.
+Indicates the SSH port number used to access the VLSR represented by nodeId via SSH.
+Use this property if SSH runs on a non-standard port number. pss.dragon.promptPattern vlsr Optional.
 Defaults to "vlsr".
 This value is a string that will be used in the telnet prompt of all the VLSRs.
-You will get a large hexdump in your logs if this property is not set properly.
+You will get a large hexdump in your logs if this property is not set properly. pss.dragon.hasNarb 1 Optional.
+Defaults to 1.
+Indicates whether the domain is running a NARB.
+If set to 0 it causes OSCARS to use tunnel-id/lsp-id local-ids when sending commands to the VLSR.